SuperMost: CONFERENCE

 Moderator: Yvette Vašourková (CCEA MOBA)

-Ondřej Beneš (Faculty of Architecture, Czech Technical University)
+Ondřej Beneš (Faculty of Architecture, Czech Technical University in Prague): Most as a Space of Transformation

 Block III: Pathways to Urban Transformation

-Presentation of the exhibition 'The Image of the Basin' by Eva Němcová, prepared by the Regional Development Agency of the Ústí Region.
+Presentation of the exhibition 'The Image of the Basin' with content curator Eva Němcová.
+The project was prepared by the team of the Regional Development Agency of the Ústí Region.

 Block IV: Quality Housing – The Key to an Attractive City